Ana Albertina Delgado Álvarez: Awards

 She has been awarded in several occasions for example in 1985 a Mention in Photography and Drawing, Contest 13 de Marzo, Havana.
 In 1986 she won the award XVI Seminario Juvenil de Estudios Martianos, Instituto Superior de Arte (ISA), Havana, and in 1987 Mention.
 Salón Playa ’87, Galería Servando Cabrera Moreno, Havana, Cuba.

 Collections

-Her works are located in Galería Nina Menocal, México, D.F., in the Ludwig Forum für Internationale Kunst, Aachen, Alemania, in the Art and Culture Cuban Museum, Miami, Florida, U.S., in the Kendall Art Center, Miami, and in the Museo Nacional de Bellas Artes de La Habana, Cuba among many others private and institutional collections.
+Her works are located in Galería Nina Menocal, Mexico City, in the Ludwig Forum für Internationale Kunst, Aachen, Germany, in the Art and Culture Cuban Museum, Miami, United States, in the Kendall Art Center, Miami, and in the Museo Nacional de Bellas Artes de La Habana, Cuba among many others private and institutional collections.